Harrow School: Harrow Songs

-The School has a book of songs, of which the best known is Forty Years On.
+The school has a book of songs, of which the best known is Forty Years On.
 In the 19th century, most schools had a school song, usually in Latin, which they sang at the beginning and end of term.
 Harrow had a master, Edward Bowen, who was a poet and a music teacher, and John Farmer, who was a composer.
 Between 1870 and 1885, these two wrote a number of songs about school life.
 The inspiring, wistful, amusing and thought-provoking words and the attractive tunes, made the songs very popular.
 Successors to Bowen and Farmer have added to the collection.
-The Songs are sung in House and School concerts several times a term.
-Winston Churchill was a great lover of Harrow Songs and when he returned for a concert as Prime Minister in 1940, it was the first of many annual visits.
+The songs are sung in House and School concerts several times a term.
+Winston Churchill was a great lover of Harrow songs, and when he returned for a concert as prime minister in 1940, it was the first of many annual visits.
 Churchill Songs is still celebrated in Speech Room each year, and every five years at the Royal Albert Hall.

 Sport

 The sport squash (originally called 'Squasher') was invented in Harrow out of the game rackets around 1830.
 It spread to other schools, eventually becoming an international sport.

 An annual cricket match has taken place between Harrow and Eton College at Lord's Cricket Ground since 1805.
 It is considered to be the longest-running cricket fixture in the world and is the oldest fixture at Lord's (see: Eton v Harrow).
 Eton won the match in 2013, and Harrow in 2014 and 2015.

 Harrow has its own unique style of football called Harrow Football.
+Currently, the school offers around 30 sports activities for students such as archery, badminton, hockey and judo.

 Fagging

 As in most boarding schools, for many years there was a system of 'fagging' whereby younger boys carried out duties for the seniors.
 At Harrow this was phased out in the 1970s and completely banned by 1990.
-In his detailed history of the school, Tyerman recorded that in 1796 fagging was compulsory for boys up to the fourth form, and that 50 out of 139 boys were then fags.
-In 1928, Harrow Master, C.H.P.
-Mayo said of fagging: "Those who hope to rule must first learn to obey... to learn to obey as a fag is part of the routine that is the essence of the English Public School system... the wonder of other countries".
+In his detailed history of the school, Christopher Tyerman recorded that in 1796 fagging was compulsory for boys up to the fourth form, and that 50 out of 139 boys were then fags.
+In 1928, Harrow Master C. H. P. Mayo said of fagging: "Those who hope to rule must first learn to obey... to learn to obey as a fag is part of the routine that is the essence of the English Public School system... the wonder of other countries".